 - a) Place orientation ring on mounting post.
-Do Not tighten band clamp yet. - b) Place Wind Monitor on mounting post.
+Do Not tighten band clamp yet.
+Orientation ring may be omitted when portable tripod is used. - b) Place Wind Monitor on mounting post.
 Do Not tighten band clamp yet.

-2. CONNECT SENSOR CABLE
+2. CONNECT SENSOR CABLE.